 - Professional Behavior on the Job: Know that how you use your e-mail, company e-mail address and employer’s technology is a serious issue!
 Sending non-business related e-mails, jokes, forwards or chain letters on company time to friends or coworkers reflects on your lack of professionalism.
 Visiting Web sites that are questionable or not necessary to your job responsibilities will reflect poorly on your ability to be trusted.
 Never assume that these activities are not being monitored.
 While on company time do not assume you have any privacy when using company resources and equipment.

 - SUBJECT: Field: The SUBJECT: field is the window into your e-mail and can many times determine even if your e-mail will be opened.
 If this is an initial contact with a customer based on their request through your site or otherwise, be sure to have a short SUBJECT: that indicates clearly what the topic of the email is.
-Typos, all caps or all small case can lend to the impression you may be spammer.
+Typos, all caps or all small case can lend to an unprofessioal impression or that you may be spammer.

 - Level of Formality: Try to avoid the prevailing assumption that e-mail by its very nature allows you to be informal in your business e-mail.
 Only time and relationship building efforts can guide when you can formalize your business relationships and your e-mail’s tone.
-One should communicate as if your e-mail is on your company letterhead .
+One should communicate as if your e-mail is on your company letterhead.
 This means black text and standard fonts too!
+No abbreviations — type full words and sentences too!
+(Not do u get it!
+Do you get it?)
 This is your business’s image you are branding!

 - Addressing: How do you address your new contacts?
 I would suggest initially that you assume the highest level of courtesy: Hello, Mr. Anderson, Dear Ms. Jones, Dr. Osborne, etc. Until your new contact states, “call me Andy” or “you can call me Diane”.
 You will also be able pick up clues on when you can address have a more relaxed tone by how contacts approach you as well as how they sign off.
 Most business people do not mind being called by their first name, however, in a global economy that can be perceived as taking premature liberties in the relationship if used too soon.